Clinical Laboratory Technician

 Associate of Applied Science

-NAU’s Associate of Applied Science degree program in Clinical Laboratory Technician (CLT) prepares students from diverse backgrounds for rewarding careers in medical and scientific laboratories.
+National American University’s (NAU) Associate of Applied Science Clinical Laboratory Technician (CLT) degree prepares students for careers in medical and scientific laboratories.
 The program includes courses in various clinical laboratory disciplines, as well as a general education core curriculum that emphasizes critical thinking, problem solving, and the life sciences.

 Students acquire the knowledge and practical skills to perform a variety of laboratory tasks in a student-centered and supportive learning environment through courses such as:

-To learn more about program goals, learning outcomes and course descriptions, view our undergraduate catalog.
+To learn more about program goals, learning outcomes and course descriptions, view the undergraduate catalog.